elbywan/wretch/README.md

 #### Because configuration should not rhyme with repetition.

-_A Wretch object is immutable which means that you can reuse configured instances._
+A Wretch object is immutable which means that you can reuse previous instances safely.

 ```javascript
 // Cross origin authenticated requests on an external API